Maryland Lottery and Gaming Control Agency

 History of Maryland Lottery and Gaming Control Agency

-The Lottery’s first game, Twin Win, offered a top prize of $50,000 and the first drawing was held May 24, 1973.
+The Lottery’s first game, Twin Win, offered a top prize of $50,000; the first drawing was held May 24, 1973.
 Scratch-off tickets debuted in February 1976, followed by Pick 3 in July 1976.
 Today, the Lottery offers 10 draw games and more than 50 scratch-off games.

 In 1978, the Lottery’s annual contribution to the state surpassed the $100 million mark for the first time.
 By 1986, the total had surpassed the $300 million mark.
-Contributions to the state from Lottery ticket sales have exceeded $500 million in all but two years since 2006 and reached an all-time high of $569.8 million in FY2016.
+Contributions to the state from Lottery ticket sales have exceeded $500 million in all but two years since 2006.

-In 2008, voters approved a referendum allowing up to 15,000 slot machines at five privately owned casinos.
+Maryland voters approved a 2008 referendum allowing up to 15,000 slot machines at five privately owned casinos.
 In 2012, voters approved a referendum to allow the addition of table games and a sixth casino location.

 More than 7,000 people are employed at Maryland’s six casinos.
 Casino gaming revenue benefits the Maryland Education Trust Fund, the local communities where the six casinos are located, the state’s horse racing industry, and responsible gambling programs.